 Summary: Sometimes called Cut the Question, this lifeline appeared for several seasons of the American Millionaire.
 It's only earned upon answering the first ten questions correctly, and allows contestants to swap their question with another of the same value.
 However; any lifelines used on the first question don't transfer over; if a player uses 50-50, then switches, the new question will have all four answers presented.

 Usefulness: A great boon, Switch the Question should be saved for situations where the player hasn't the foggiest what the correct choice is.
-However, it should only be brandished as the first lifeline on a question considering any used before it are essentially wasted.
+However, it should be brandished prior to other lifelines considering any used before it are essentially wasted.

 Though the original British Millionaire (1998-2014) had since ended, the program remains one of the most popular game shows of all time, and we'll hopefully see more Millionaire spin-offs in the future.
 Providing an alternative to millionaire-hood other than marrying rich, this show has long captivated fans with its tense atmosphere and lifelines to bypass tricky questions.
 Be sure to vote for favorite, and I'll see you at our next countdown!

 Although... one last lifeline remains—sort of.
 Both Disney Land and Disney World used to host Who Wants to Be a Millionaire—Play It! attractions that replaced Phone a Friend with Phone a Complete Stranger.
 This involved calling a cast member throughout the park, who would ask a random park-goer the question.
 Overall, it was a fun novelty that occasionally provided a correct response.